roc26002w/boilerplate4/readme.md

+# Boilerplate4

-# Boilerplate4: Skeleton of Laravel 4.2 and Gulp
+A boilerplate of Laravel 4.2 and Gulp for initializing your full stack project.

 ## Requirements